Table of Contents

 - 6379:6379

 We will also create a default prometheus.yml file along with docker-compose.yml.
-This configuration file contains all the configuration related to Prometheus.
-The config below is the default configuration which comes with Prometheus.
+This configuration file contains all the configurations related to Prometheus.
+The config below is the default configuration that comes with Prometheus.

 # my global config